quicwg/base-drafts/draft-ietf-quic-http.md

   : The default value is 0.
 However, this value SHOULD be set to a non-zero
     value by servers.
 See {{placeholders}} for usage.

-Setting identifiers of the format `0x1f * N` are reserved to exercise the requirement that unknown identifiers be ignored.
+Setting identifiers of the format `0x1f * N` for non-zero values of N are reserved to exercise the requirement that unknown identifiers be ignored.
 Such settings have no defined meaning.
 Endpoints SHOULD include at least one such setting in their SETTINGS frame.
 Endpoints MUST NOT consider such settings to have any meaning upon receipt.

 Because the setting has no defined meaning, the value of the setting can be any value the implementation selects.